New Operator Guide

 Energy (100 max)

-Used for scanning, marketplace purchases, and botnet maintenance.
+Used for scanning, marketplace transactions, crafting, and the rest command.
 Regenerates +1 every 3 minutes.
 Full refill in ~5 hours.

 The 7 Skills